pedalv/JavaApp/MellomOppdrag/kubernetes.md

 # [KUBERNETES](https://kubernetes.io/) Summary
 - Kubernets is an open-source system and provide a robust solution for automating deployment, scaling, and management of containerized application
+- Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
+- Kubernetes is the conductor of a container orchestra.
+- Kubernetes provides container orchestration capabilities.
+- Use for production, emulating production, testing, and more
+- Several options are available to run Kubernetes locally
+- Interact with Kubernetes using kubectl
 - Relies on YAML (or JSON) files to represent desire state
 - Nodes and pods play a central role
 - Master: Also known as head nodes or the control plane
 - A container runs in a pod
 - Pod
+  * A Pod is the basic execution unit of a Kubernetes application-the smallest and simplest unit in the Kubernetes object model that you create or deploy
-  * One or mor containers
+  * One or more containers
-  * It's your application or service
+  * It's your application or service === server, caching, APIs, database, etc
+  * Pod IP, memory, volumes, etc shared across container
+  * Pods live and die but never come back to life
+  * Scale horizontally by adding Pod replicas
+  * Pod containers share the same Network namespace (share IP/port)
+  * Pod containers have the same loopback network interface (localhost)
+  * Container processes need to bind to different ports within a Pod
+  * Ports can be reused by containers in separate Pods
   * The most basic unit of work
-  * Unit of acheduling
+  * Unit of scheduling
   * Ephemeral - no Pod is ever "redeployed"
-  * Atomicity - ther're there or NOT
+  * Atomicity - there or NOT
   * kubernets' job is keeping your Pods running
   * More specifically keeping the desired state an provides a way to move to a desired state
     * State - is the Pod up and running